cloudevents/spec/cloudevents/working-drafts/xml-format.md

 ## 4. Envelope

-Each CloudEvent is wholly represented as an XML element, the root xml document element MUST be `<CloudEvent>`.
-This element carries the `specversion` as an XML attribute value.
+Each CloudEvent is wholly represented as an XML element `<CloudEvent>` that carries the `specversion`as an XML attribute value.

 Such a representation MUST use the media type `application/cloudevents+xml`.